Wendy Woods: Biography

 In 1977, her husband disguised himself as a Catholic priest and left the house, fleeing to Lesotho.
 Woods left the next day with her children and was able to make it past the border by distracting the border official.
 They fled to London, settling in Surbiton.
-Her husband traveled all over the world during their exile, campaigning against apartheid and Woods stayed in London, caring for their children.
+Her husband traveled all over the world during their exile, campaigning against apartheid, and Woods stayed in London, caring for their children.
 Both she and her husband worked as consultants on the film that depicted their family and Biko, Cry Freedom (1987) where she was portrayed by Penelope Wilton.

 In exile, Woods also worked for various charities, including the Canon Collins educational trust and Amnesty International.
 She also collected "thousands of books" for the University of Fort Hare, Nelson Mandela's former university.
 She also wrote articles against apartheid.
 Before his death in 2001, Donald Woods had started the Mandela Statue Fund, which Wendy Woods took over.

-Seven years later, she was able to unveil a nine-foot statue of Mandela which is located in Parliament Square.
-She founded a foundation in her husband's name, the Donald Woods Foundation, in 2003.
+On 29 August 2007, she attended the unveiling of the 9 ft statue of Mandela in Parliament Square by the British Prime Minister, Gordon Brown, along with Nelson Mandela and his wife Graça Machel, and Richard Attenborough.
+She established a foundation in her husband's name, the Donald Woods Foundation, in 2003.
 She worked as the foundation's chair for ten years, helping to build health clinics, educational workshops and other programs for vulnerable people and children in the Eastern Cape.

-Woods died from melanoma in Surrey, England on 19 May 2013.
+Woods died from melanoma in Surrey, England, on 19 May 2013.